-- Keep your fluids up: sip on drinks such as water, flat diet (sugar-free) lemonade, diluted diet cordial, or diet icy poles. - If you have been vomiting or unable to eat, or your glucose level is low, you may need to include ordinary soft drinks and cordial instead of diet drinks (refer to your sick day management plan). - Eat small, frequent meals talk to your doctor or credentialled diabetes educator about changing insulin doses to allow for this. - Avoid strong food odours and rich, fatty foods. - If mornings are a problem, snack on food like dry toast or dry biscuits before getting out of bed. - Eat and drink slowly. - You may find that you can tolerate cold foods better than hot food. - Some women find ginger (tea, biscuits or tablets) to be useful. - Ask your accredited practising dietitian for some suitable food suggestions when you have morning sickness. - Check for ketones if your blood glucose level is 12-15mmol or higher for 2 hours or more or if you are unwell. - Always take your insulin, but you may need to change the dose.
+- Keep your fluids up: sip on drinks such as water, flat diet (sugar-free) lemonade, diluted diet cordial, or diet icy poles. - If you have been vomiting or unable to eat, or your blood glucose level is low you may need to include ordinary soft drinks and cordial instead of diet drinks (refer to your sick day management plan). - Eat small, frequent meals.
+If you are taking insulin, talk to your doctor or credentialled diabetes educator about changing insulin doses to allow for this. - Avoid strong food odours and rich, fatty foods. - If mornings are a problem snack on food like dry toast or dry biscuits before aetting out of bed. - Eat and drink slowly. - You may find you can tolerate cold foods better than hot foods. - Some women find ginger (tea, biscuits or tablets) to be useful. - Ask your accredited practising dietitian for some suitable food suggestions when you have morning sickness. - If you are taking metformin you should stop this medication temporarily if your vomiting is severe - ask your doctor for advice.